 As seen in:

-To avoid ending up in a job with 19th-century working conditions, you need to make sure your factory worker resume is up to present-day standard, too.
+To avoid ending up in a job with 19th-century working conditions, you must ensure your factory worker resume is up to present-day standards, too.

 This guide will show you: